 Solicitors and property lawyers can be notoriously slow when it comes to the legal work behind buying and selling – the process known as conveyancing.
-So choose one that’s been tried and tested via recommendations.
+So choose one that’s been recommended.

-When you’ve whittled down some options, ask the solicitor upfront if they’ll be able to work within the time parameters you need.
-Then it’s down to them to choose whether or not to accept the challenge!
+Ask the solicitor upfront if they’ll be able to work within your time parameters.
+Then it’s down to them to choose whether or not to accept the challenge.